City of Deltona

 B.

-Ordinance No. 09-2025 updates the City’s rental property regulations to
+Ordinance No. 09-2025 updates the City’s rental property regulations

-Inspections will also be required when tenants change.
-For Vacation or
+every three years.
+Inspections will also be required when tenants

-short-term rentals, registration is required; however, due to state
+change.
+For Vacation or short-term rentals, registration is required;

-pre-emption, the City cannot regulate the frequency or duration of
+however, due to state pre-emption, the City cannot regulate the

-rentals.
-The City may, however, enforce standards related to noise,
+frequency or duration of rentals.
+The City may, however, enforce

-parking and safety.
-The Ordinance was approved on first reading, and
+standards related to noise, parking and safety.
+The Ordinance was

-revisions related to fire inspections were made prior to second reading.
+were made prior to second reading.

 Background: